 In 2013, Providence Hood River Memorial Hospital was reconsidering its role as community partner.
 Members of Providence’s then-Mission Outreach & Community Health Advisors (MOCHA) committee had become frustrated with the number of grant opportunities the Gorge community was missing without even stepping up to the plate to take a swing.
 So, they did what we typically do in the Gorge, they concocted an entirely untried and innovative idea.
 They thought it would be a good idea to hire a ‘community grantwriter.’

 They named this role Collective Impact Health Specialist (CIHS) and designed it to provide grantwriting support to agencies in the Columbia Gorge that are working to address community-identified needs.
-Since 2013, this model has helped develop more than 50 new, collaborations and secured more than $11 million in grant funds.
+Since 2013, this model has helped develop more than 100 new, collaborations and secured more than $28 million in grant funds, and now there are two Collective Impact Health Specialists in the Gorge...
+Paul Lindberg and Claire Wagner.

 In order for the CIHS to work on a project, the idea must meet the following criteria: